bookofproofs/bookofproofs.github.io/_sources/history/20th-century/johnson-barry.md

 9. Developed a novel approach to graph-theoretic layout problem with applications in networking.
 10. Awarded the Couzeaux Medal of the Institute of Mathematics and Informatics in 2017.

 Born 1 August 1937, Woolwich, London, England.
-Died 5 May2002, Newcastle upon Tyne, England.
+Died 5 May 2002, Newcastle upon Tyne, England.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Johnson_Barry/)